seanfreaney/fav-recipes/README.md

 ## Models

 The creation of my wireframes provided a basis for the site's models.
 During the planning process I sought guidance from my mentor on how to associate multiple ingredients to each recipe.
 The use of intermediate models and the 'through' parameter facilitates this.
+In addition to the models listed below, I have used Django's default user model.

 __Category__
 This model is used to categorise recipes.